 Cycling also poses another danger.
 While rugged contact sports like boxing, wrestling, and football bear the brunt of the media controversy whenever sports are linked to a risk for concussions, the American Association of Neurological Surgeons reports that cycling causes far more brain injuries than any other sports.
 Believe it or not, bicycling actually causes nearly twice as many head injuries (85,389) as football (46,948), the second leading cause.

-Contact the Injury Lawyers of Sullivan & Galleshaw for a Free Consultation
+Contact the Queens Personal Injury Lawyers of Sullivan & Galleshaw for a Free Consultation

 We sincerely hope that your family enjoys a safe, injury-free summer season.
 However, if your son or daughter gets hurt because of another person’s careless actions, such as a lifeguard, camp counselor, coach, or neighbor, know that you can turn to the experienced attorneys of Sullivan & Galleshaw for compassionate, personalized legal representation.

 With over 30 years of experience, we have recovered millions of dollars for accident victims in Queens, Brooklyn, and throughout New York City.
-You can rely on our aggressive personal injury lawyers in NYC to fight hard for your family.
-Call our law offices at (877) 311-HURT for a free legal consultation.
+You can rely on our aggressive NYC personal injury lawyers to fight hard for your family.
+Call our law offices at (718) 843-0300 for a free legal consultation.
 We will keep your child’s information confidential.